microsoft/ts-parsec/doc/parsec/amb.md

 We limit the ambiguity inside a big AST in this way.
 The only requirement is that,
-you need to express ambiguity in the type of your AST, and then you will be offered a chance to perform deambiguity on your AST.
+you need to express ambiguity in the type of your AST, and then you will be offered a chance to resolve ambiguity on your AST.

 Another example is the C programming language.
 Consider the following function: